sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ## Image Collections & Composites in Earth Engine

-Depending on how long a remote sensing platform has been in operation, there may be thousands or millions of images collected from the Earth (e.g. Landsat).
-In Earth Engine, these are organized into `ee.ImageCollection`, a specialized data type that has specific operations available in the Earth Engine API.
-Like individual images, they can be viewed with `Map.addLayer`, filtered using the `filter` function, and mapped functions with `map`.
+Depending on how long a remote sensing platform has been in operation, there may be thousands or millions of Earth images collected (e.g. Landsat).
+In Earth Engine, these are organized into `ee.ImageCollection`, a specialized data type with specific Earth Engine API operations.
+Like individual images, they can be viewed with `Map.addLayer`, filtered with `filter`, and processed with functions using `map`.

-We are going to filter the Landsat 8 Collection 2, Tier 1, Level 2, to the limits of Suriname, using the `filterBounds` function and by dates to obtain images from January 2017 to December 2021, using the `filterDate` function.
+We are going to filter the Landsat 8 Collection 2, Tier 1, Level 2, to the limits of Liberia, using the `filterBounds` function and by dates to obtain images from January 2017 to December 2021, using the `filterDate` function.

+<font color=red> EDIT HERE ONWARDS </font>

 ```javascript
 //--------------------------------------------------------------